bredeson/HandsOnDArT/README.md

 * **Participants are expected to be familiar with the UNIX environment**.
 Please read the next section for important information.

+## Agenda
+Please see the PDF [herein](https://github.com/bredeson/HandsOnDArT/blob/master/HandsOnDArT-Agenda.pdf) for the course agenda.

 # Using UNIX
 As noted above, this course will rely heavily on use of the UNIX operating system, a powerful text-based computing environment; therefore, students will be expected to be proficient with some flavor of UNIX (BSD, SunOS, Linux, *etc*.).
 For convenience, this course will take advantage of Amazon Web Services (AWS) Elastic Computing 2 (EC2) infrastructure to allow all students access to an UNIX system to learn in.
 Students requiring an introduction to (or refresher of) UNIX should visit the following [PFB2017](https://github.com/bredeson/pfb2017/blob/master/README.md#ok-ive-logged-in--what-now) course website and complete the **UNIX 1** exercises.